Research

 Neglect

-The existing EVLN research tells us that targets choose among these pathways.
-What it does not tell us is how the execution of that choice, whether carried out overtly or covertly, affects outcomes.
+The existing EVLN research helps describe the pathway a target uses.
+What it does not fully explain is how visible and attributable that response becomes, or how that visibility is associated with outcomes.
 That is the question at the center of this study.

 Academic Positioning

-This research has been accepted to the International Association on Workplace Bullying and Harassment (IAWBH) 2026 Conference in Canberra, Australia, following peer review.
+This research has been accepted for presentation at the International Association on Workplace Bullying and Harassment (IAWBH) 2026 Conference in Canberra, Australia, following peer review.

 The IAWBH Conference, held biennially since 1998, is the leading international forum for research on workplace bullying, harassment, and related phenomena.
 It convenes researchers, practitioners, and policymakers from around the world to present and discuss the latest scholarship in the field.